joshbullough96/budget-app/README.md

 - spending from the bucket reduces it through normal negative activity
 - a savings bucket may exist at the category level or subcategory level

+### Debt planning

+The Debt tab is a planning tool, not a transaction generator.

+It supports two modes:

+- Payoff existing debt:
+  - select an existing credit card or loan account
+  - pull the current debt balance from that account
+  - model payment amount, extra payment, payoff date, interest, and total paid
+- Calculate new loan:
+  - enter loan amount and down payment
+  - model a new payment schedule before the account exists in the ledger

+The calculator separates rate assumptions:

+- `Rate Type`: APR / nominal annual rate or APY / effective annual rate
+- `Interest Compounds`: annually, semi-annually, quarterly, monthly, daily, or continuously
+- `Payments Made`: monthly, semi-monthly, biweekly, or weekly

+The planner converts those assumptions into an effective payment-period rate, then renders summary cards and an amortization table.
+The table is sorted by date by default and supports cycling each column through ascending, descending, and unsorted states.

+Debt planner projections do not mutate accounts, transactions, or transfers.
+A future enhancement could persist scenarios or create scheduled payments, but the current version is intentionally inspect-only.

 ### Reports

 The reports screen derives analytics from transactions and saved allocations.
 Current reports include: